 - Be in good academic standing (e.g. cumulative GPA of 3.0 or higher).

-Students applying for an SSI Graduate Student Culminating Project Fund award are able to apply for other OSR funding.
-Students should not apply if they plan to graduate within two semesters of receiving the award.
+- Students applying for an SSI Graduate Student Culminating Project Fund can apply for other funding, however, students should NOT apply if they plan to graduate before Spring 2023.

 - All projects involving human subjects and/or vertebrate animals must submit proof of Institutional Review Board and/or Institutional Animal Care and Use Committee approval as part of the application and/or prior to the release of funds.

 - Applications are due by October 30th, 2022, by 11:59 PM.

 - Application and proposal submission must be submitted online through InfoReady.